Nickola89/LANDING-PAGE/README.md

 # LANDING-PAGE
-creating a web page after the initial course CSS The Odin Project
+Creating a web page after the initial course CSS The Odin Project.